 - Roasted eggplant

 It may be the darling of sweet-toothed white wine drinkers everywhere.
 But muscat and moscato wines have a storied history anyone looking to increase their white wine wisdom should know.

-Muscat and moscato grapes are considered one of the oldest genetically unmodified vine types in existence, growing for more than 3000 years.
+Muscat and moscato grapes are some of the oldest genetically unmodified vine types in existence, growing for more than 3,000 years.
 Like many wines on this list, the name discrepancy comes not from differences in the fruit, vines or bottles themselves, but from language.
-In France — considered the varietal’s homeland — you’ll hear and see “muscat” to designate this silky-sweet wines made from muscat grapes.
+In France — considered the varietal’s homeland — you’ll hear and see “muscat” used to designate these silky-sweet wines made from muscat grapes.
 In Italy and most other parts of the world, you’ll see “moscato.”

-Moscato has its claim to white-wine fame from its smooth pours and languid sugary sweetness that dances in the mouth.
-It’s also one of our list’s lowest in alcohol content, with a typical moscato pour running 5 to 7 percent ABV.
+Moscato gets its claim to white-wine fame from its smooth pours and languid sugary sweetness that dances in the mouth.
+It’s also one of our list’s lowest in alcohol content, with a typical moscato pour running 5 to 7% ABV.

-Muscat grapes grow best in warm climates, which is why the grape is typically cultivated around the Mediterranean and in some parts of Australia.
+Muscat grapes grow best in warm climates, which is why the grape grows well around the Mediterranean and in some parts of Australia.
 Notes of orange blossoms, Japanese pear, lilacs and white cherries build its sweet profile without much acidity or residual tang.
-What’s more, white wine Moscato will also come in “still” or “sparkling” versions, with bubbles adding a textural element that’s great to enhance certain appetizers or mains.
+What’s more, white wine Moscato will also come in “still” or “sparkling” versions, with bubbles adding a textural element that’s great to enhance some appetizers or mains.